Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-67-resurgence.md

 "All jump arrays have responded to the halt order, Prime Minister."

 "Good.
-At least we won’t have the same thing happening in Folctha, or anywhere else for that matter…"
+At least we won’t have the same thing happening in Folctha, or anywhere else for that matter..."

 Davies *badly* needed a drink.
 He’d been a back-bencher at the time of the San Diego bombing, and though that event had been orders of magnitude larger in terms of the scale of the blast, Franklin was likely to hit even harder in terms of political and economic consequences.
 The USA had invested *huge* money and effort into Franklin, there were billions of dollars in outstanding loans and borrowing that would have taken decades to pay off, and a steady flow back and forth in materials and goods.

 If the colony was written off, America would have to swallow an enormous debt, not to mention the collapse of such valuable trade.
-Rebuilding the colony, on the other hand, would *also* incur vast costs, and the flow of commerce would be… discouraged, to put it mildly.
+Rebuilding the colony, on the other hand, would *also* incur vast costs, and the flow of commerce would be... discouraged, to put it mildly.

 Either way, a country that was *still* recovering from the destruction of one of its cities was now facing the same again.
 Thank God the devastation had been fairly confined on the Chicago end of the jump array.